liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-3-bridge-interface.md

 to be raised, a portlet can either receive the event as a side effect of it having raised an event during its own action processing or in the more common form of the action being directed elsewhere.

-The other new request lifecycle phase in Portlet 2.0 is the resource serving phase.
-Whereas in Portlet 1.0 resources couldn't be directly served by the portlet but rather had to be referenced via direct http references, Portlet 2.0 allows a portlet to directly return dependent resources.
+Another new request lifecycle phase in Portlet 2.0/3.0 is the resource serving phase.
+Whereas in Portlet 1.0 resources couldn't be directly served by the portlet but rather had to be referenced via direct http references, Portlet 2.0/3.0 allows a portlet to directly return dependent resources.
 One common use case for this new lifecycle is to implement "rich client" behaviors using technologies such as `AJAX`.
 In this use case the resource is a portion of the portlet's page markup which the client requests and inserts directly.
 Whether this or the more convention use case of acquiring a dependent resource such as a javascript file or image, the resource phase can be thought of as an additional step that is part of but after a render phase.

+A new request lifecycle phase introduced in Portlet 3.0 is the header phase.
+Whereas in Portlet 1.0/2.0 the `doFacesRequest(RenderRequest,RenderResponse)` was called in order to execute the Faces lifecycle and render a markup to the response, in Portlet 3.0 the `doFacesRequest(HeaderRequest,HeaderResponse)` is called to execute the Faces lifecycle and capture the rendered markup.
+The `doFacesRequest(RenderRequest,RenderResponse)` method is subsequently called in order to write the captured markup to the response.

 Each of the `doFacesRequest` lifecycle phase methods takes a portlet request and response object.
 In addition to the incoming information in the portlet request, the portlet provides additional bridge request context by setting